SENSAAS/sensaas/README.md

 You may have to run the script as follows:

 	python utils/ordered-catsensaas.py matrix-sensaas.txt catsensaas.sdf

+or if you want to only retrieve solutions having a gfit+hfit score above a defined cutoff:

+	python utils/ordered-catsensaas-cutoff.py matrix-sensaas.txt catsensaas.sdf 1.1

 - the file **ordered-catsensaas.sdf** contains all aligned Sources in descending order of score
 - the file **ordered-scores.txt** contains gfit+hfit scores in descending order